 \section{Abstract}

-Network representations of the nervous system have being useful for the understanding of brain phenomena such as perception, motor coordination, memory, etc. Although brains are composed of both neurons and glial cells, only networks of neurons have been studied so far.
-Given the emergent role of glial cells in information transmission in the brain, here we develop a mathematical representation of neuron-glial networks: $\Upsilon$-graph.
-We proceed defining isomorphisms for $\Upsilon$-graph, generalizing the multidigraph isomorphism.
-Then, we define a function for unnesting an $\Upsilon$-graph, getting a multidigraph.
-Additionally, we found that the isomorphism between unnested forms guarantee the isomorphism between their $\Upsilon$-graph if the matrix equations has only linearly independent columns and are equal after interchanging some rows and columns .
-Finally, we introduce a novel approach to model the network shape.
+Network representations of the nervous system have been useful for the understanding of brain phenomena such as perception, motor coordination, and memory.
+Although brains are composed of both neurons and glial cells, neuron-glial networks have been little studied so far.
+Given the emergent role of glial cells in information transmission in the brain, we developed a mathematical representation for neuron-glial networks ($\Upsilon$-graph).
+We also defined the concepts of isomorphisms, unnested form (multidigraph) and matrix equation for $\Upsilon$-graphs.
+Although we found several network motives where the isomorphism between unnested forms does not guarantees the isomorphism between their respective $\Upsilon$-graphs, we found that if the matrix equations satisfy some conditions, the unnested forms isomorphism guarantees the isomorphism between $\Upsilon$-graphs.
+Finally, we introduced a novel approach to modeling the network shape.
 Our work presents a mathematical framework for working with neuron-glia networks.

-\keywords{Neuron-glia network \and Multiset \and Graph theory}
+\keywords{Neuron-glia network, Multiset, Graph theory}